TSOptics/optics-docs/docs/API/React/useOptic().md

 ---

-This hook let's you read and modify the slice of store focused by an optic.
+This hook lets you read and modify the slice of store focused by an optic.
 Just like React `useState` it returns the value and a setter to change it.

 The component will rerender each time the focused value changes.